If you are new to Phoenix, and want to understand the how-to's of Phoenix deployment, this guide will help you get started.

 When you are registering a VMware setup, you can generate an activation token and use that activation token to establish the connection between backup proxy and Phoenix.
 You can generate a single token to activate multiple backup proxies.

 Use the OVF template that you have download while registering VMware setup and deploy it either on standalone ESXi or central vCenter server.

 - Deploy backup proxy on vCenter

-Log on to your vCenter Server using vSphere Client and then use the Deploy OVF Template option from there to deploy and configure backup proxy.
-Activate the backup proxy at the time of configuration.
-Activation ensures that backup proxies establish a persistent connection with Phoenix Cloud, thereby enabling backups from the virtual machines on which backup proxies are installed.
+Log on to your vCenter Server using vSphere Client and use the Deploy OVF Template option from there to deploy and configure the backup proxy.
+Activate the backup proxy during the configuration.
+Activation ensures that the backup proxies establish a persistent connection with Phoenix Cloud, thereby, enabling backups from the virtual machines on which the backup proxies are installed.

 - Deploy backup proxy on standalone ESXi

-For standalone ESXi servers, deploying and configuring backup proxy are two separate processes.
+For standalone ESXi servers, deploying and configuring a backup proxy are two separate processes.